Coronavirus: How We Are Responding

 The recent COVID-19 pandemic requires that we all take health and safety precautions necessary to combat the disease.
 APUS encourages you to obtain additional information from health care providers, state health authorities, and the CDC’s COVID-19 website.

 Important Announcement about Commencement 2020

 We wanted to also address some questions we have been fielding through our student-facing teams and share these responses in case you have the same questions.

 What if I get ill?
 What should I do?
 Will I be able to get an extension on class work?

 Prioritize your wellness and recovery.
 It is important that you reach out via email to your faculty member and academic advisor to inform them of any illness that will impact your ability to complete your coursework.
 We are prepared to be flexible with you.
 Please communicate with your faculty member early and often to establish a plan of action.
 If you need to discuss a course extension, please contact your academic advising team at firstname.lastname@example.org and they will be more than happy to assist you in the process.

 I’m in an industry where work is currently demanding.
 What should I do about my current course?

-We take pride in having a large population of students at the frontline of our nation’s healthcare system and understand the pull on those workers and their families.
+We take pride in having a large population of students serving on the front line as essential workers and as part of our nation’s healthcare system.
+We also understand the pull on those workers and their families.
 We understand and are prepared to be flexible with you.
 Please communicate with your faculty member early and often to establish a plan of action.
-To discuss a course extension, contact your academic advising team at email@example.com.
+To discuss a course extension, contact your academic advising team at email@example.com..
 They will be more than happy to assist you.

 What if my faculty member gets ill?